List of Green Lanterns: Charlie Vicker

-After the dissolution of the Corps, he was recruited into the Darkstars organization by John Stewart.
-He later died in battle, defending the planet Rann from the alien despot Grayven.
+After the dissolution of the Corps, John Stewart recruited Vicker into the Darkstars organization.
+He later died in battle, defending the planet Rann from Grayven.

 Cimfet Tau

 Sector 3588; First appeared in Tales of the Green Lantern Corps Annual #2.

 The Collective

-When the Guardians of the Universe sent TO-T-U-K to a planet to find his replacement as the Green Lantern of Sector 1287, he couldn't find another sentient creature on the entire planet.
+When the Guardians of the Universe sent TO-T-U-K to a planet to find his replacement as the Green Lantern of Sector 1287, he was unable to find one.
 When he observed the Collective trap and consume a bird-like creature, he learned that the Collective's mental aptitudes increased.
 TO-T-U-K realizing that if he allowed himself and the power battery to be consumed by the Collective then it would gain the ability to think and act.
 He also gave the Collective a power battery.

 Because of the large number of orbs that make up the Collective and the ability of the Collective to spread out Sector 1287 is considered to be one of the safest in the universe.